cjug/cjug-meeting-intro/sections/cjug.md

  * Become a leader in this community (Organizer, Speaker, Influencer)
  * Growth Professionally
  * Looks great on the Resume (also be a hit at parties... maybe)

 --section--
-## Steve Poole and Michael Thompson present:
-## 2 Talks on Application Modernization
- * This is tonight @IBM, RSVP now!
- * Two 30-minute presentations on different Application Modernization topics

---section--
 #Remember: